apache/incubator-devlake/backend/python/README.md

 Your tool model must declare at least one attribute as a primary key, like `id` in the example above.
 It must inherit from `ToolModel`, which in turn inherit from `SQLModel`, the base class of an [ORM of the same name](https://sqlmodel.tiangolo.com/).
 You can use `SQLModel` features like [declaring relationships with other models](https://sqlmodel.tiangolo.com/tutorial/relationship-attributes/).
+Do not forget `table=True`, otherwise no table will be created in the database.
+You can omit it for abstract model classes.

+To facilitate or even eliminate extraction, your tool models should be close to the raw data you collect.
+Note that if you collect data from a JSON REST API that uses camelCased properties, you can still define snake_cased attributes in your model.
+The camelCased attributes aliases will be generated, so no special care is needed during extraction.

 ### Create the stream class